FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Preventing separation anxiety in the first place is actually the best way of dealing with the problem, and although this is more difficult with older dogs who may already have entrenched behavior issues, for all but the most neurotic of puppies it's actually pretty straightforward.

-So, how can you prevent SA from taking hold in the first place if puppies are naturally anxious during those early days?
+So, how can you prevent separation anxiety from developing if puppies are naturally anxious during those early days?

 There are a few really simple ways to do this.
 They don't take a lot of time, and are very effective in the long run, but they do go a little against our natural instincts to 'coddle' an adorable little puppy who is glued to our side.